 - A main advantage of refinancing is to change the mortgage terms to align more with your current financial situation.
 If you are finding that you are tight with cash flow each month, refinancing to a longer amortization may allow you to decrease your mortgage payment and with that increase your monthly cash flow.

-- When interest rates decrease, you can look to refinance your mortgage to take advantage of a lower interest rate and save on interest.
+- When interest rates decrease, you can look to refinance your mortgage to take advantage of the best mortgage rates and save on interest.